Data protection declaration

 Due to legal regulations, the website of SSB-Electronic GmbH contains information that enables quick electronic contact to our company as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If an affected person contacts the data controller by e-mail or through a contact form, the personal data provided by the affected person will be automatically saved.
 Such personal data, voluntarily transmitted by an individual to the controller, is stored for the purpose of processing or contacting the affected person.
 There is no disclosure of this personal data to third parties.

 Routine deletion and blocking of personal data

-The controller shall process and store personal data of the affected person for the period necessary to achieve the purpose of the storage or as provided for by the European legislature or any other legislator in laws or regulations which the controller is subject to has been.
+The controller shall process and store personal data of the affected person for the period necessary to achieve the purpose of the storage or as provided for by the European legislature or any other regulator in laws or regulations which the controller is subject to.

-If the purpose of the storage is omitted or if a storage period prescribed by the European legislator or another competent legislature expires, the personal data will be routinely and in accordance with the statutory provisions blocked or deleted.
+If the purpose of the storage is omitted or if a storage period prescribed by the European regulator or another competent legislature expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.

 Rights of the person concerned

 Each affected person has the right, as granted by the European regulator, to require the controller to confirm whether personal data relating to him / her are being processed.
 If an affected person wishes to make use of this confirmation right, they can contact our data protection officer at any time.